Part 4: Jane Seymour

 third wife, Jane Seymour, was a submissive, blue-eyed blonde with

-receding chin – the model Tudor wife and a devout Catholic.
+a receding chin – the model Tudor wife - and a devout Catholic.

 As Henry began to flirt with her, traditionalists were

 delighted.
 But Thomas Cromwell had his own agenda for radical religious

 reform and behind the scenes he fought Jane's influence.

 Henry clearly intended Jane to be his mistress and tried

 to buy her affections.
 She refused, saying she wanted something more